samvera-labs/order_already/README.md

 end
 ```

+As of v0.2.0, the `OrderAlready.for` method takes a `:serializer` keyword.
+By default this is the preserve the order of the input serializers.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.